Single-Chassis System Summary

 Building Integrated Timing Source

-The line card chassis fan controller card contains the circuitry for the building integrated timing source (BITS) clocking.
+The LCC fan controller card contains the circuitry for the building integrated timing source (BITS) clocking.
 BITS is centralized clocking architecture that provides a single common network clock for all SONET/SDH equipment in a point-of-presence (POP) or central office.

 The main component of the BITS architecture is a Stratum 1 clock signal that comes from a dedicated transport facility or a GPS receiver.
 A BITS “box” in the central office or POP receives this reference clock signal and distributes it through dedicated T1 (1.544 MHz) or E1 (2.048 MHz) facilities to all of the SONET/SDH equipment that requires network timing (digital switches, DCSs, ADMs, routers, and so on).
 In this way, all of the equipment is synchronized to the same master clock.
 The BITS box also contains a Stratum 2 (or Stratum 3E) local clock to provide a holdover clock signal in case the primary network clock signal is lost.
 If the input Stratum 1 clock fails, the holdover clock signal is used.